dimasukr/graalvm-vertx-repro/README.md

 Project to reproduce graalvm native image issue with vertx-pg-client https://github.com/oracle/graal/issues/2389

 To reproduce issue run the following command:
 `bash docker_build.sh`
-Or if no docker is installed but you have graalvm and native-image (20.0) then you can run
+Or if you don't have docker but you have graalvm and native-image (20.1.0) then you can run
 ```
 mvn package
 mkdir build